ncerros/employee-directory/README.md

 # Employees Directory
-This amazing React app its a very helpful to search an employee directory by name, email, phone, and DOB.
+This amazing React app its very helpful to search an employee directory by name, email, phone, or DOB.
 Typing any text on the search box will provide any match available.

 # Deployment and Images